Georgia Automobile Insurance Claims

 Health Insurance Policy: Your health insurance policy covers medical treatment as outlined in your health care plan.
 Even if your medical treatment is related to a car accident, it should be covered through your health insurance.
 Often, if you do eventually recover under the at-fault driver’s liability policy, you may have to reimburse your health insurer; however, health insurance should cover medical treatment as your receive it.

 The types of insurances outlined above are not an exhaustive list of insurance policies that may be available to you if you are injured in an automobile accident in Georgia.
 Insurance law is relatively complicated; and, it can become even more complicated when insurance companies begin to deny coverage or pay less than the full value of your claim.
 Thus, it is usually necessary to have a qualified personal injury attorney to assist you when you are involved in an auto accident in Georgia.
-If you have further questions about automobile insurance law in Georgia, please feel free to call our office at 404-593-2620 for a free consultation.
+If you have further questions about automobile insurance law in Georgia, please feel free to call our office at 404-593-2620 for a consultation.